The Myers-Briggs Type Indicator is probably the most widely used personality test in the world.

 Yet you've probably heard people telling you that they're an ENFJ (extroverted intuitive feeling judging), an INTP (introverted intuitive thinking perceiving), or another one of the 16 types drawn from Jung's work, and you may have even been given this test in a professional setting.
 Here's an explanation of why these labels are so meaningless — and why no organization in the 21st century should rely on the test for anything.

 In 1921, Jung published the book Psychological Types.
 In it, he put forth a few different interesting, unsupported theories on how the human brain operates.

 Among other things, he explained that humans roughly fall into two main types: perceivers and judgers.
-The former group could be further split into people who prefer sensing and others who prefer intuiting, while the latter could be split into thinkers and feelers, making for a total of four types of people.
-All four types, additionally, could be divided based on attitudes into introverts and extraverts (Jung's spelling).
-These categories, though, were approximate: "Every individual is an exception to the rule," Jung wrote.
+The former group could be further split into people who prefer sensing and others who prefer intuiting, while the latter could be split into thinkers and feelers, for a total of four types of people.
+All four types, additionally, could be divided based on attitudes into introverts and extroverts.
+These categories, though, were approximate: ”Every individual is an exception to the rule,” Jung wrote.

 Even these rough categories, though, didn't come out of controlled experiments or data.
 "This was before psychology was an empirical science," says Grant, the Penn psychologist.
 "Jung literally made these up based on his own experiences."
 But Jung's influence on the early field was enormous, and this idea of "types" in particular caught on.

 Jung's principles were later adapted into a test by Katherine Briggs and her daughter Isabel Briggs Myers, a pair of Americans who had no formal training in psychology.
 To learn the techniques of test-making and statistical analysis, Briggs worked with Edward Hay, an HR manager for a Philadelphia bank.